Alessfan/AQA-Software-Developer-Assessment/README.md

-# AQA-Software-Developer-Assessment
-“Assessment for Software Developer Candidates at AQA
 # AQA Software Developer Assessment

 Welcome to the AQA Software Developer assessment!
 This test assesses your skills in .NET, C#, SQL, API development, and unit testing.
 It includes a mix of tasks related to front-end and back-end development, REST APIs, and more.